Skip to main content

 The feeling of being penalized by a system designed for wellness is a deeply personal and frustrating experience.
 Your perception of unfairness is valid.
 It arises from a fundamental disconnect between standardized program design and the intricate, unique reality of your own biology.

-A uses a single metric for success operates on the assumption of a level playing field.
+A wellness program that uses a single metric for success operates on the assumption of a level playing field.
 For an individual with an underlying medical condition, particularly one affecting hormonal or metabolic function, the playing field is biologically different.
 Your body operates under a distinct set of rules, governed by your specific physiological state.
 Understanding this distinction is the first step toward advocating for your needs.

-Your body’s is a sophisticated communication network, a complex web of glands and hormones that dictates everything from your energy levels to how you store fat.
+Your body’s endocrine system is a sophisticated communication network, a complex web of glands and hormones that dictates everything from your energy levels to how you store fat.
 Hormones are chemical messengers that regulate metabolism, mood, and cellular function.

-When a like hypothyroidism, Polycystic Ovary Syndrome (PCOS), or an autoimmune disorder is present, this intricate communication system is altered.
+When a medical condition like hypothyroidism, Polycystic Ovary Syndrome (PCOS), or an autoimmune disorder is present, this intricate communication system is altered.
 This alteration is not a matter of effort or compliance; it is a matter of cellular and systemic function.

-A that fails to account for this altered state is measuring you against a standard that your body is not equipped to meet in the same way as a person without your condition.
+A wellness program that fails to account for this altered state is measuring you against a standard that your body is not equipped to meet in the same way as a person without your condition.
 This creates an environment where your best efforts may not yield the expected results, leading to penalties instead of support.

 A standardized wellness program can inadvertently penalize a valid medical condition by measuring against a biological standard that does not apply to everyone.